-Layout: A really useful and simple set of rules that clearly illustrate how important layout is.
+Here is a useful and simple set of rules that clearly illustrate how important layout is at this link.

-The format of a document is really important for people using screen readers.
-Please listen to the following 3 very short clips of JAWS ( a screen reader used by the visually impaired).
-They have been created to show how screen readers move through documents.
-Other screen reader software packages may be used by people who have dyslexia or physical impairments.
+The format of a document is very important for people using screen readers.
+Please listen to the following 3 very short clips about JAWS which is a commonly used screen reading software package.
+The clips have been created to demonstrate how screen readers move through documents.

-1. JAWS reading a document that has not been formatted using the 'style' functions of Word.
+1. Below is a clip of JAWS reading a document that has not been formatted using the 'style' functions of Word.
 Close your eyes when listening to this.

-2. Now listen to the same text which was formatted using the 'style' function in Word and note the difference.
+2. Now listen to the clip below of the same text formatted using the 'style' function in Word and note the difference.
 Again it is helpful to close your eyes.

-3. This clip illustrates how the screen reader can navigate through a formatted document.
+3. The clip below illustrates how the screen reader can navigate through a formatted document.

-Microsoft Office guide for using Microsofts's Accessibility tool in Word and PowerPoint.
-This, easy to use option in Word and PowerPoint, checks your documents for accessibiity.
+Microsoft Office Accessibility tool in Word and PowerPoint.
+This easy to use option in Word and PowerPoint, checks your documents for accessibility.

 Microsoft Office guide for creating accessible PowerPoint slides.